mrumkovskis/tresql/readme.md

 tresql [![Latest version](https://index.scala-lang.org/mrumkovskis/tresql/tresql/latest.svg)](https://index.scala-lang.org/mrumkovskis/tresql/tresql)![Build Status](https://github.com/mrumkovskis/tresql/actions/workflows/ci.yaml/badge.svg)
 ====

-[TreSQL (Tree SQL)](Query/wiki/language-guide) is a query language built on top of SQL that can select data into hierarchical [JSON](http://en.wikipedia.org/wiki/JSON) objects.
+[tresql (tree sql)](docs/language-guide.md) is a query language built on top of SQL that can select data into hierarchical [JSON](http://en.wikipedia.org/wiki/JSON) objects.
 This allows to select data for complex input form using one simple query, without any additional server-side programming.
 TreSQL has very compact notation and provides many powerful shortcuts.
 It aims to provide complete functionality of SQL for query and data manipulation purposes.
 In a web application or a client-server application, it can fullfill all the database querying needs for the client.
 It's Scala API is much more concise than JDBC and can be used for all database requests.

 <b>With TreSQL, we provide: </b>
 1. Query and data manipulation language with SQL functionality